franciscoescher/gosimplerest/README.md

 `func Add<name>Handlers(router <new type>, *sql.DB, l *logrus.Logger, v *validator.Validate, resources []Resource`

-This function should add the routes to the router, using the handlers from the `handlers` folder.

-The url parameters should be passed to the handlers in the request context, using the `GetRequestWithParams` function.
+This function should call the `AddHandlers` func, passing the AddRouteFunctions and AddParamFunc, which are a struct with functions that will add a route to the router, given a name and a handler (depending on the method), and a function that adds a parameter to a route url, respectively.